szhorvat/MaTeX/README.md

 The limiting factor in the speed of `MaTeX` calls is running the `pdflatex` process, which might take as long as a second and cannot be sped up further.
 However, MaTeX caches results, making subsequent calls with the same TeX code near-instantaneous.
 MaTeX can also process a list of expressions using a single run of LaTeX, which is much faster than processing each separately.

 ## Revision history

+#### Version 1.7.1

+ - Work around a rare `RunProcess` bug that affects some Mathematica 10.0 installations on Linux
+ - Documentation improvements, along with a new tutorial on figure preparation

 #### Version 1.7.0